Elyessto/devops/README.md

 # devops
-Yaml files to deploy apache and  expose it via its port with SVC file
+Yaml files to deploy apache and  expose it via its port with SVC file  on kubernetes cluster